 Can the amount of travel time someone might take to get to a place be a good indication of the quality of that place?
 That is the assumption behind a recently granted patent from Google that focuses upon local SEO.

 Travel time in the patent is referred to as a “time investment a person may be willing to make to visit a specific location.”
-The patent provides more details with the words:
+The travel time patent provides more details with the words:

 Quality measures for locations are often based on one or more reviews related to the locations.
 For example, user reviews and/or professional reviews may be utilized to determine a quality measure for a given location.
 The quality measures may be associated with the given location in a database and may be utilized by one or more applications and/or provided to a user.
-For example, a user search for restaurants in a particular area may return search results for restaurants that are ranked based on the quality measure and/or that are displayed in combination with an indication of the quality measure.
-Indications of the quality measure may include a numerical rating, a number of stars, etc.
+For example, a user search for restaurants in a particular area may return search results for restaurants ranked based on the quality measure and/or displayed in combination with an indication of the quality measure.
+Indications of the quality measure may include a numerical rating, many stars, etc.

 We are told that a ranking of this travel time to reach a particular location might include a ranking that indicates how many competing locations may have been bypassed to reach that particular location.